yatsen1998/PG-Project/COMP5416/README.md

 # COMP5416 - Advanced Network Technologies
 The codes of this course are basically simulation and Math problems.
-Some of the answers are not solved until now due to the time limit.
+Some of the answers are not solved.
 ## Language
 MacOS 11.0.1
 Python 3.8